Heart Attack Grill: Illnesses and deaths

 The restaurant's spokesman, 575 lb Blair River, died on March 1, 2011, aged 29, from complications of pneumonia.
 The Arizona location closed shortly thereafter, on May 31, 2011.

 On February 11, 2012, a customer suffered what was reported to be an apparent heart attack while eating a "Triple Bypass Burger" at the restaurant.
-Restaurant owner Jon Basso called 9-1-1 and the customer was taken to the hospital.
-Reportedly patrons thought it was a stunt and started taking photos.
+Restaurant owner Jon Basso called for emergency services and the customer was taken to the hospital.
+Reportedly patrons thought it was a publicity stunt and started taking photos.
 Basso later said, "I actually felt horrible for the gentleman because the tourists were taking photos of him as if it were some type of stunt.
 Even with our own morbid sense of humor, we would never pull a stunt like that."

-On April 21, 2012, a woman fell unconscious while eating a Double Bypass Burger, drinking alcohol, and smoking.
+On April 21, 2012, a woman fell unconscious while eating a Double Bypass Burger, drinking alcohol and smoking.

 In February 2013, an unofficial spokesman and daily patron, 52-year-old John Alleman, died of an apparent heart attack while waiting at a bus stop in front of the restaurant.

 Reception

 Heart Attack Grill has deliberately courted controversy as a marketing strategy.
-The restaurant has been criticized and drawn complaints for its uniforms and naughty portrayal of nurses.
+The restaurant has been criticized and drawn complaints for its revealing uniforms and sexualized portrayal of nurses.

+Notable customers

+Various competitive eaters and other celebrities have visited the Heart Attack Grill, including the likes of Nikocado Avocado, Hungry Fat Chick, Gabriel "Fluffy" Iglesias, BeardMeatsFood, Brian Shaw and former Nathan's Hotdog Eating Contest champions Takeru Kobayashi, Joey Chestnut, Matt Stonie and Miki Sudo.